Social Distancing & Travel Recommendations

 All New Mexicans must immediately heed the instruction to stay home except as needed to maintain continuity of functions critical to public health and safety.

-Governor Michelle Lujan Grisham is committed to mitigating the widespread community transmission of COVID-19 by enforcing self-isolation recommendations among individuals known to have travelled.
+Governor Michelle Lujan Grisham is committed to mitigating the widespread community transmission of COVID-19 by enforcing self-isolation for all persons travelling into New Mexico.
+This pertains to anyone travelling by airplane, public transportation, or vehicle.

-Individuals can review areas of significant community transmission in an updated fashion on the DOH website: http://cv.nmhealth.org.
-If the individual has or develops any respiratory symptoms (cough, shortness of breath) or fever, they need to call 855-600-3453 and press option 2.
+If a traveller has or develops any respiratory symptoms (cough, shortness of breath) or diarrhea, fever, loss of taste/smell, they need to call the New Mexico Department of Health Hotline at 855-600-3453 and press option 2.